Kappa1 Ceti

 Kappa1 Ceti, Latinized from κ1 Ceti, is a variable yellow dwarf star approximately 30 light-years away in the equatorial constellation of Cetus.

+Bayer used the designations κ Ceti and g Tauri for the same star. g Tauri is now no longer used.

 The star was discovered to have a rapid rotation, roughly once every nine days.
 Though there are no extrasolar planets confirmed to be orbiting the star, Kappa1 Ceti is considered a good candidate to contain terrestrial planets, like the Earth.
 The system is a candidate binary star, but has not been confirmed.

 Description

-Kappa1 Ceti is a yellow dwarf star of the spectral type G5Vv.
+Kappa1 Ceti has a spectral class of G5Vv, classifying it as a G dwarf that fuses hydrogen into helium on its core.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-The star has roughly the same mass as the Sun, with 95% of the Sun's radius but only 85 percent of the luminosity.
+The star has roughly the same mass as the Sun, with 95% of the Sun's radius and 88 percent of the luminosity.
 Its brightness varies by a few hundredths of a magnitude over a period of nine days and it is classified as a BY Draconis variable, a type of variable star where the brightness changes are due to spots on its surface as it rotates.

-The rapid rotation rate of this star, approximately once every nine days, is indicative of a relatively youthful body several hundred million years in age.
+The rapid rotation rate of this star, approximately once every nine days, is indicative of a young star; its age is estimated to be between 300 and 400 million years.
 Due to starspots, the star varies slightly over approximately the same period.
 The variations in the period are thought to be caused by differential rotation at various latitudes, similar to what happens on the surface of the Sun.
-The starspots on Kappa1 Ceti range in latitude from 10° to 75° The magnetic properties of this star make it "an excellent match for the Sun at a key point in the Earth's past".
+The starspots on Kappa1 Ceti range in latitude from 10° to 75°.
+The magnetic properties of this star make it "an excellent match for the Sun at a key point in the Earth's past".

 According to recent hypotheses, unusually intense stellar flares from a solar twin star could be caused by the interaction of the magnetic field of a giant planet in a tight orbit with that star's own magnetic field.
 Some Sun-like stars of spectral class F8 to G8 have been found to undergo enormous magnetic outbursts to produce so-called superflares (coronal mass ejections) that release between 100 and 10 million times more energy than the largest flares ever observed on the sun, making them brighten briefly by up to 20 times.